-The nominee demonstrates instructional expertise, creativity, and innovation.
-The nominee uses a variety of pedagogical techniques and effectively addresses students' different learning styles and needs.
-The nominee is an instructional leader at the local, state, and/or national level.
+PROFESSIONAL PRACTICE: The awardee demonstrates expertise, creativity, and innovation in his/her field.
+The awardee uses a variety of strategies to effectively address students' different learning styles and needs.
+The awardee is a leader at the local, state, and/or national level.
+(15 points)

 A. DATA SHEET

 1 page maximum, 12-pt. or larger type.
 The data sheet requests contact information for the state, federal, or direct affiliate and the nominee.
 The data sheet can be downloaded by clicking here.